 XML Tags Description AFP AFP (Auto File Processor) is the root element.
 Settings The elements in between <settings> and </settings> tag are used for global configurations.
 OriginatorId Defines the client ID for this ADSS AFP and is included in the request messages which are sent to ADSS server.
 This client ID needs to be registered within the ADSS Client Manager module.
-Follow this link for more details: https://manuals.ascertia.com/ADSS-Admin- Guide/default.aspx?pageid=client manager ServiceAddress The elements in between <serviceaddress> and </serviceaddress> tag are used for defining ADSS Server primary and secondary addresses.
+Follow this link for more details: Client Manager (ascertia.com)

+XML Tags Description ServiceAddress The elements in between <serviceaddress> and </serviceaddress> tag are used for defining ADSS Server primary and secondary addresses.
 PrimaryAddress Defines the primary ADSS Server address that will be used by default for all profiles unless a profile defines an alternative.
 SecondaryAddress Defines the secondary ADSS Server address that will be used by default for all profiles unless a profile defines an alternative.
 ProxySettings The elements in between <proxysettings> and </proxysettings> tag are used for defining the proxy settings.

-XML Tags Description Note it works only when status="enable".
+Note : It works only when status="enable".
 ProxyHost Defines the IP address or machine name of the proxy server.
 ProxyPort Defines the port number for communication with the proxy host.
 Credentials Defines the user credentials for proxy settings.
-Note it works only when status="enable".
+Note: It works only when status="enable".
 ProxyUserName Defines the user name for the proxy user authentication.
 ProxyPassword Defines the password for proxy user authentication.
 AuthenticationScheme Defines the authentication scheme.
-Possible values are: • BASIC • DIGEST ClientAuthPfxSettings The elements in between <clientauthpfxsettings> and <!-- ClientAuthPfxSettings--> tag are used for defining the client authentication settings.
-Note it works only when status="enable".</clientauthpfxsettings> PfxFilePath Defines the path of the private key to be used for client TLS authentication when communicating with ADSS Server.
+Possible values are:BASICDIGEST ClientAuthPfxSettings The elements in between <clientauthpfxsettings> and <!--<br-->ClientAuthPfxSettings> tag are used for defining the client authentication settings.
+Note: It works only when status="enable".</clientauthpfxsettings> PfxFilePath Defines the path of the private key to be used for client TLS authentication when communicating with ADSS Server.
 PfxPassword Defines the password for the client TLS authentication private key.